matteo14c/HaploCoV/docs/source/features.rst

 * *--annotfile* file with CorGAT annotations of SARS-CoV-2 variants.
 Defaults to globalAnnot

 **Execution**
-A typical run of LinToFeats.pl should look something like:
+An example of valid a command line for the execution of LinToFeats.pl is:

 ::